 In contrast to what the popular interpretation would lead us to expect, the reaction of the crowd is indignation that Lot, an outsider, would presume to call their action improper.
 We see immediately that there is a difference of opinion about Lot’s standing in the community—Lot thinks he is an insider (he calls the men “brothers”)—the men of the city consider Lot an outsider (“this fellow came to sojourn”).
 This disagreement is the core of the controversy: if Lot were an insider, the action of the men in violating his hospitality was indeed wicked as Lot had said.
 If, however, Lot were an outsider as the men of the city thought, then Lot’s action in bringing total strangers inside the city walls at dusk and whisking them into his home at night was extremely suspicious, especially since the citizens of the town had no opportunity to speak with the visitors.
 Lot’s attempted compromise is considered meddling and is rejected, and in their indignation, the crowd surges against Lot and nearly breaks down his door.

 But the men put forth their hands and brought Lot into the house to them, and shut the door.
 And they struck with blindness the men who were at the door of the house, both small and great, so that they wearied themselves groping for the door.

 —Genesis 19:10-11, RSV

-Note here that the alleged “sin of Sodom” never took place!
+The imputed “sin of Sodom” never took place!

 Then the men said to Lot, “Have you any one else here?
 Sons-in-law, sons, daughters, or any one you have in the city, bring them out of the place; for we are about to destroy this place, because the outcry against its people has become great before the Lord, and the Lord has sent us to destroy it.”
 So Lot went out and said to his sons-in-law, who were to marry his daughters, “Up, get out of this place; for the Lord is about to destroy the city.”
 But he seemed to his sons- in-law to be jesting.